petephilipson/StatisticalModelling/docs/inference 2.md

 ## [1] 0.9871797
 ```

-From practical 1, we saw that this can inflate standard errors, thereby diluting tests on individual parameters and this often conflicts with a large $F$ value (i.e. highly significant) for the overall model.
 These high correlations can be reduced by mean-centering - we will see this in a practical session.
 Suppose our covariate is $\vec{x}_1$ then we introduce $z_{i1} = x_{i1} - \bar{x_1}\;\; (i = 1, \ldots n)$ and use this in the model.
 Recall from chapter 1 (and practical 1) that this sort of scaling does not affect the fit of the regression model.

 ## Example: Polynomial model {-}
 An experiment was carried out to determine the frothiness of three types of beer from the time of pouring.
-Measurements of wet foam height at various time points for the three brands of beer were measured.
+Measurements of wet foam height at various time points for three brands of beer were measured.
 The results for one particular brand can be found on Canvas in the file *beer1.RData*.
 A plot of the foam height against time is given below:

 <div class="figure" style="text-align: center">
 <img src="inference_files/figure-html/beerplot-1.png" alt="Scatterplot of foam height against time for the beer data." width="65%" />